 "There must be attention to each individual’s projects and fulfillment of all requirements.
 We must know that every Scout - actually and personally - completed them."
-Guide to Advancement 2019, #7.0.3.2
+Guide to Advancement 2025, #7.0.3.2

 "You are expected to meet the requirements as they are stated -- no more and no less.
 You must do exactly what is stated in the requirements."
-Boy Scout Requirements 2019 p.28
+Scouting America Requirements 2025 p.28

 MERIT BADGE DAY MERIT BADGES